-Our recent post on optimizing the Netflix API introduced how our web service endpoints are implemented using a "functional reactive programming" (FRP) model for composition of asynchronous callbacks from our service layer.
+Our recent post on optimizing the Netflix API introduced how our web service endpoints are implemented using a reactive programming model for composition of asynchronous callbacks from our service layer.

-This post takes a closer look at how and why we use the FRP model and introduces our open source project RxJava – a Java implementation of Rx (Reactive Extensions).
+This post takes a closer look at how and why we use the reactive model and introduces our open source project RxJava – a Java implementation of Rx (Reactive Extensions).

 Server-side concurrency is needed to effectively reduce network chattiness.
 Without concurrent execution on the server, a single "heavy" client request might not be much better than many "light" requests because each network request from a device naturally executes in parallel with other network requests.
 If the server-side execution of a collapsed "heavy" request does not achieve a similar level of parallel execution it may be slower than the multiple "light" requests even accounting for saved network latency.

 Conditional asynchronous execution flows become difficult to optimally compose (particularly as latencies of each request vary at runtime) using Futures.
 It can be done of course, but it quickly becomes complicated (and thus error prone) or prematurely blocks on 'Future.get()', eliminating the benefit of asynchronous execution.

 Callbacks Have Their Own Problems

 Callbacks offer a solution to the tendency to block on Future.get() by not allowing anything to block.
 They are naturally efficient because they execute when the response is ready.